amp; Overstock

 Even with AI, inventory forecasting can go wrong if you make these mistakes:

-- Trusting the model blindly during launches: AI needs historical data.
-For new product launches, use manual forecasting for the first 60-90 days, then let AI take over.
+1. Trusting the model blindly during launches: AI needs historical data to make predictions.
+For new product launches, use analogous product modeling (basing forecasts on similar existing products) for the first 60-90 days, then let AI take over as real data accumulates.

-- Ignoring lead time variability: Your supplier says 21 days, but it's really 21-35 days.
-Build that variability into your model or you'll stock out every time the supplier runs late.
+2. Ignoring lead time variability: Your supplier says 21 days, but it's really 21-35 days.
+Build that variability into your model or you'll stock out every time the supplier runs late or FBA receiving backs up.

-- Not accounting for PPC changes: If you're about to double your ad spend, tell the model.
-A sudden increase in sales velocity that the AI didn't anticipate will throw off every forecast.
+3. Not accounting for PPC changes: If you're about to double your ad spend or launch a major promotional campaign, tell the model.
+A sudden increase in sales velocity that the AI didn't anticipate will throw off every downstream forecast.

 The Future: Autonomous Inventory Management